 – It is not uncommon for women to increase their body weight during and after the period of menopause.
 Exercising has been known as a healthy way to lose weight for many years now.
 Many doctors will advise you to include aerobic and resistance exercises in your everyday routines in combination with a healthy diet in order to lose weight in a healthy way.

 – Exercise normally increases the level of a hormone, known as endorphin, which is considered to be the body’s natural pain reliever.
 Also, vasomotor symptoms, e.g. – hot flashes, trouble sleeping and joint pain, are found to be less common among women who have included exercising in their everyday life.

 Whichever exercise plan you choose, you must remember to be safe.
 Before you make a decision, we strongly recommend consulting your doctor.
 By acknowledging your medical history and any medical problems and conditions from the past or at the moment.
-Although exercising has proven to have many health beneficial effects, not only during and after the period of menopause but through the whole life as well, certain exercises are not recommended to be performed by some individuals.
-Also, the doctor can advise you about the dosage and time spend exercising every day.
+Although exercise has proven to have many health beneficial effects, not only during and after the period of menopause but through the whole life as well, certain exercises are not recommended to be performed by some individuals.
+Also, the doctor can advise you about the dosage and time to spend exercising every day.

 You may also like

 : 5 Best Foods and Drinks to Avoid During Menopause

 Menopause is a challenging period of every woman’s life.
 While searching for the right way to relieve your symptoms and overcome the potential risks and problems after the period of menopause, you might feel overwhelmed.
 There is no need to be worried if you are ready to make a few changes in your life.
 By changing your diet and introducing exercise into your everyday life, soon you will notice the relieve in your condition.